eclipse/buildship/docs/stories/ToolingCommons.md

 ### Requested Change

 Persist the loaded models of the Tooling Model on disk such that the next time the Tooling Model is started, the models are initialized with the persisted models.
+The models can then be refreshed in the background while the user can already continue to work.

 ### Motivation